 Other Planned Gifts

 Planned gifts (life insurance, trusts, pension distributions, land, personal property, annuities, etc…) are welcome, and the John Marshall Foundation will use these in accordance with the donor’s wishes.
-Please contact the Foundation’s Executive Director, David King, to discuss how your planned gift might further the mission of the John Marshall Foundation.
+Please contact the Foundation’s Executive Director, Lacy Ward Jr., to discuss how your planned gift might further the mission of the John Marshall Foundation.

 Contributions to the John Marshall Foundation, a tax exempt organization under the 501(c)(3) of the Internal Revenue Service, are deductible for computing income and estates taxes.